Israel Discount Bank: State of Israel

 Following the 1983 Israel bank stock crisis, the bank's ownership was transferred to the government of Israel.

 In 1987, the Discount Group established the investment organization, Tachlit Investment House, which was engaged, among other things, in the sale of financial products, investment portfolio management and more.

 In the first decade of the 21st century, activity centered around privatization of the bank and the sale of the government's holdings in it.
 In 2004, the process of privatizing the bank began, and this was completed in 2006, with the acquisition of 26% of the bank's shares by the Bronfman-Sharan Group.
 That same year, shares were also sold to Deutsche Bank.
 In 2010, the government sold the balance of its holdings in the bank.

 In 2010, Mafteach Discount (Discount Key) was launched, offering benefits and discounts to credit cardholders, while combining an opportunity to makes small but regular deposits into a savings account with each purchase.

 In 2012, the bank was forced to sell Tachlit ETNs to Dash Investment House, after the Supervisor of the Banks ordered it to sell its holdings in the company (20%) by 2013.

-Uri Levin was named CEO of Discount Bank in July 2019 and has served in this position since December 2019.
+Uri Levin was named CEO of Discount Bank in July 2019 and served in this position until July 2023.
+The bank's current CEO is Avi Levi, who previously served as head of the bank's economic division.
+Danny Yamin was appointed Chairman of the bank in November 2023.